 Taking the First Step Toward Ingredient Supplier Transparency

 Many food and beverage manufacturers, in addition to setting up their own set of transparency practices and standards, are conducting regular supplier reviews and audits to ensure these partners are meeting transparency standards.
 Grande Custom Ingredients Group has had some of the highest standards in place for years, and a strict and chain of custody that ensures our customers of the integrity of our products.
 Our process includes collecting fresh, Grade A milk from our dedicated producer dairy farms.
 A majority of these dairies have received 5-Star Certification from the Milk & Dairy Beef Quality Assurance Program, signifying that they have exceeded the government’s highest rating while ensuring the highest level of animal health and welfare.
-And we publicly report on our sustainability efforts; you can read them here.
+We publicly report on our sustainability efforts every year.

 The demand for healthy ingredients and “full disclosure” about their journey from Point A to the customer’s facility isn’t going to subside any time soon.
 Proving transparency will soon be absolutely necessary if manufacturers want to stay competitive, and the more disciplined they can be about holding suppliers to strict standards, the simpler the whole process will be.
 Partnering with an ingredient supplier that can demonstrate a history of ethical, transparent, and sustainable practices can help food and beverage manufacturers deliver what consumers are looking for: labeling that demonstrates responsibility to people, products and animals.